fredrikbaberg/hassio-addons/octoprint/DOCS.md

   - You can delete the folder `config/octoprint` to reset settings.
   - To fully reset installed plugins: add `request_reset_data: true` in configuration, restart addon, then remove the line again.
 Or uninstall and reinstall the addon.
 - How do I get Raspberry Pi camera to work in Home Assistant?
   - Probably not officially supported, but based on [https://raspberrypi.stackexchange.com/a/51440](https://raspberrypi.stackexchange.com/a/51440) I did the steps related to `start_x.elf` and `fixup_x.dat`.
 Note that I skipped the `modprobe` and `v4l2-ctl` parts.
+Note that an update of `HassOS` requires you to re-download the files for the system to boot again.

 ## Versions